-Risk assessment: NCP Denmark found that Rockwool's actions “were based on a transactional due diligence approach and thereby too narrowly focused on risks to the company itself rather than identifying potential adverse impacts on people, the environment, and society in accordance with the OECD Guidelines."
+Disregard of community and environmental interests.
+Rockwool's diligence in locating and building its factory in West Virginia failed to consider impacts to environmental, health, and community.
+To quote the Danish NCP's 2021 findings, the "initial phases of the project were based on a transactional due diligence approach and thereby too narrowly focused on risks to the company itself, rather than identifying potential adverse impacts on people, the environment, and society in accordance with the OECD Guidelines."

-Community engagement: NCP Denmark criticized Rockwool’s community engagement, stating that the company did not provide “meaningful opportunities for the relevant stakeholders to express their views during the planning and decision-making process of the manufacturing facility project."
+Lack of community engagement.
+The Danish authority found that "Rockwool did not sufficiently observe the OECD Guidelines' expectations to provide meaningful opportunities for the relevant stakeholders to express their views during the planning and decision-making process of the manufacturing facility project."

 As we noted at the time, the outcome of WVSD’s complaint against Rockwool appears to be the first time a company operating in the United States was investigated and found deficient under the OECD Guidelines which set the baseline for business conduct.

 While it’s gratifying to see that our 2019 complaint obtained support from the Danish government and resulted in changes in the company’s going-forward policies, Rockwool’s deficient due diligence and community engagement occurred during a crucial time: in 2017-2019, when the company decided to site and started to build a large factory in Ranson, West Virginia.
 The Ranson factory is now built and operating.